fogg928s4/morris/README.md

 To edit the project, the `.sln` and `.csproj` files can be found inside the `src` directory of this repository.
 Once there, you can edit any individual pages or views from the `src/Pages` directory.
 All of these are under the root namespace _Morris_.

+You can find most of the simulation data and calculations inside the `src/Pages/SimulationPage.xaml.cs` file, as well as the math being inside the `src/Math` directory.

 ## Extra information

-The project's name is not that of a famous scientist or formula, but that of the picture below:
+The project's name is not that of a famous scientist or formula, but that of my dog, Morris:

 <div align="center">